10 Medical Research Programs for High School Students

 Eligibility: Open to high school juniors and seniors.

-The Eve and Gene Black Summer Medical Career Program, organized by the Los Angeles Pediatric Society, was designed to inspire high school students to pursue careers in healthcare.
-This program offers participants the chance to shadow various healthcare professionals, engage in medical research, and take part in clinical simulations.
+The Eve and Gene Black Summer Medical Career Program, organized by the Los Angeles Pediatric Society, aims to inspire high school students to pursue careers in healthcare.
+This program offers the chance to shadow various healthcare professionals, engage in medical research, and take part in clinical simulations.
+You will receive mentorship from experienced healthcare practitioners, including surgeons, pediatricians, dietitians, pharmacists, and other specialists.
+The program involves attending presentations, participating in interactive sessions with both general pediatricians and specialists, and gaining experience through clinical simulations.
+Additionally, you’ll have the opportunity to work on research projects that complement your mentor's ongoing studies.

 Location: Virtual or in-person at the Johns Hopkins Department of Neurology on the East Baltimore campus, Baltimore, MD